The Labyrinth of Time: Reception

 In 1996, Computer Gaming World declared Labyrinth of Time the 43rd-worst computer game ever released.

 In January 1994, PC Gamer UK awarded the game its "Recommended" seal, with reviewer Phil South giving it a 91% rating.
 South defined the game as quick, hot and deep: "Quick because it takes no time at all to get into [...].
 Hot because its state-of-the-art presentation because it makes it both look good and sound like a million bucks [...].
 Deep because, once you get over the initial novelty and start to want something to occupy you for a while, the game has enough bite to keep you enthralled for as long as you're prepared to put the effort in, with puzzles and problems to tax experienced and neophyte adventurers alike".

 In February 1994, PC Zone also recommended the game, giving it a score of 89 out of 100.
 Reviewer Paul Presley criticized the game's "less than user-friendly interface", stating that there's "far too many mouse clicks to do far too few things", while highly praised the visuals and sound, which "produce an atmosphere unrivalled in an adventure game since The 7th Guest".

-The One gave the Amiga version of The Labyrinth of Time an overall score of 81%, referring to the music as "nothing short of brilliant", and praising the graphics, stating that "Labyrinth Of Time's obvious selling point is its graphics ...
-Unfortunately, the adventure itself doesn't quite come across as being as impressive as the graphics."
+The One gave the Amiga version of The Labyrinth of Time an overall score of 81%, and praised its graphics and music, but was more critical to some issues in its gameplay.
 The One expressed that the "packaging itself gives no indication of the down-beat nature of the game ... [the intro outlining backstory events] come as an unpleasant surprise" and criticized the mazes, stating that the auto-map negates their purpose, making them "nothing more than tedious", and were frustrated by the "dated" and "limiting" UI.

+James V. Trunzo reviewed The Labyrinth of Time in White Wolf #42 (April, 1994), giving it a final evaluation of "Poor" and stated that "The Labyrinth of Time might appeal to you if you're obsessed with finding your way through maze after maze.
+It doesn't have much appeal for higher tastes.
+I've got to label this one a 'must... to avoid'."